 SFC Garie Price- SFC Price has courageously battled ALS.
 The fund assisted in arranging a trip to D.C. for the Army SFC, his mother and son, to attend the 2012 Redskins vs. Cowboys game.
 This included hotel arrangements, field passes and a luncheon with RG3’s mother.

-SPC(R) Robert Murafsky- A check for $5,000 from the Bill Phillips Memorial Fund and a signed helmet from Minnesota Viking Jared Allen were presented to SPC(R) Murafsky.
+SPC(R) Robert Murafsky- A grant from the Bill Phillips Memorial Fund and a signed helmet from Minnesota Viking Jared Allen were presented to SPC(R) Murafsky.
 He lost his right eye when he was shot while on duty in Iraq in 2006; today he works as a security specialist at the Pentagon and is very involved in helping other wounded warriors.